patrickfreyer/tsx-to-pdf/README.md

 3. It navigates to `http://localhost:5174/ComponentName` using Puppeteer
 4. It captures the rendered component as a PDF, automatically sizing the PDF to fit the content
 5. If multiple TSX files are provided, it merges them into a single PDF

+### Claude Integration

+The Claude integration works as follows:
+1. The user provides a description of the component they want to create
+2. The description is sent to Claude using the API key from the environment variable
+3. Claude generates TSX code for the component using the claude-3-7-sonnet-latest model
+4. The code is saved as a temporary file in the input directory
+5. The component is rendered in the RenderingServer
+6. The user can preview the component, make edits, and save it permanently
+7. The component can then be exported to PDF like any other component

 ## Project Structure